‘Teen Mom’ Amber Portwood And Matt Baier Drop Vegas Wedding News On Instagram

 Portwood then explained that she and Matt published the scathing video to put rumors to rest about them being awful tenants.

-“It’s getting to the point where I’m really getting sick and tired of all of the rumors… I’m really getting sick and tired of people trying to take advantage of us.
+“It’s getting to the point where I’m really getting sick and tired of all of the rumors.
+I’m really getting sick and tired of people trying to take advantage of us.
 And we’re not going to sit back anymore, I’m not going to sit back anymore honestly because I really have.”

 Kisby Enterprises stated that there was an “unfortunate misunderstanding” with Amber and Matt and said the company is going to withdraw the eviction filing.